aalexmrt/github-scraper/README.md

 }
 ```

+### Frontend: Using the Application

+The application frontend provides an interface to interact with the backend, making it easier to process repositories and view leaderboards.

-### 1. Add a Repository
+1. **Add a Repository**
    - Open the application frontend at `http://localhost:4000`.
    - Use the **Add Repository** form to submit a GitHub repository URL for processing.

-### 2. Monitor Repository Processing
+2. **Monitor Repository Processing**
    - Navigate to the **Processed Repositories** section to view the status of your repositories:
      - **Processing**: The repository is currently being analyzed.
      - **On Queue**: The repository is waiting for processing.
      - **Completed**: The repository has been successfully processed.

-### 3. View Contributor Leaderboard
+3. **View Contributor Leaderboard**
-- Click on the **Leaderboard** button for a completed repository to view a detailed contributor leaderboard.
+   - For completed repositories, click the **Leaderboard** button to view a detailed contributor leaderboard.

----